pycontribs/pyrax/docs/cloud_files.md

     key = cf.get_temp_url_key()

 Once your key has been set, you can generate the TempURL by passing in the name of the container, the name of the object, the number of seconds you want the URL to be valid, and the method (either 'GET' or 'PUT'; default='GET').
 In this example, a TempURL is generated for GETting an object named "photo.jpg" in the "vacation" container.
-This URL will be good for 24 hours.
+This URL is good for 24 hours.

     secs = 24 * 60 * 60
     url = cf.get_temp_url("vacation", "photo.jpg", seconds=secs, method="GET")